vetrvl/latexTCE_ME/README.md

+Download the zipfile, extract it and run .tex file

 # latexTCE_ME
 Just a Latex Example for ME Project and Miniproject Reports Spend more time on Research and less time prepping Documents/ happy Latexing!